Improving the scientific quality of your enrichment study

 Pat is carrying out an evaluation to see whether rats prefer to gnaw on apple or cherry-flavoured chew blocks, which are identical in appearance.
 Pat will score the blocks on how gnawed they appear.

-Blinding can easily be incorporated into data analysis.
+Masking can easily be incorporated into data analysis.
 A person who is not involved with actual data analysis removes the information that identifies the different experimental groups, replacing it with simple codes.

 Testing observer consistency